beber89/udaproj-DRL-navigation/README.md

   - *Right*
 - **goal**: The environment is considered solved if agent gets an average score of +13 over 100 consecutive episodes

+### Reinforcement Learning Algorithm

+- The Algorithm is Deep Q-Learning  (DQN)

+- It relies on a Value Function to estimate the next action (maximum value / best action policy)

+- Value Function is being approximated via the Neural Network Model

+- The Neural Network model is softly updated to a target model in order to keep the learning stable

 ## Getting Started

 ---